mathewajk/LingTube/README.md

 # LingTube
-Tools for doing linguistic analysis with YouTube data.
+Tools for scraping and doing linguistic analysis with YouTube data.